hugoagno3/mCP/README.md

 # Data Processing

-To process the input data, we need to run *Option 1*- the mCP function or *Option 2*- 3 functions provided by our `mCP` package.
+To process the input data, we need to *Option 1*- Run the mCP function or *Option 2*- Run 3 functions provided by our `mCP` package.
 # Option 1: Running mCP function
    mCP() is an integrated function of `mCP` R-package.
-It requires an experimental protein abundance matrix dataset as input, and returns the following: a curated list of identified protein complexes, accompanied by a controlled False Discovery Rate filter (FDR).
+It requires an experimental protein abundance matrix dataset as input, and returns the following:
+- A curated list of identified protein complexes, accompanied by a controlled False Discovery Rate filter (FDR).
 Each detected protein complex is an output element organized into the resulting list output of mCP.

 The output list is structured with four distinct elements.
-   1- One fraction profile plot (absolute or relative abundance of each protein vs. fraction).
+1. One fraction profile plot (absolute or relative abundance of each protein vs. fraction).
-   2- The number of intra binary interactions (protein-protein) with a Pearson correlation value higher than the filter (number of total binary hits) within component of each protein complex in the experiment.
+2. The number of intra binary interactions (protein-protein) with a Pearson correlation value higher than the filter (number of total binary hits) within component of each protein complex in the experiment.
-   3- The id of proteins of binary hits.
+3. The id of proteins of binary hits.
-   4- A heatmaps_seaborn of known protein complexes detected in the protein complexes database, in this tutorial we use the CORUM database (http://mips.helmholtz-muenchen.de/corum/).
+4. A heatmaps_seaborn of known protein complexes detected in the protein complexes database, in this tutorial we use the CORUM database (http://mips.helmholtz-muenchen.de/corum/).

 The above data is outputted in the following format:
- 1- pdf file with fraction-profile plots (absolute or relative abundance of each protein vs. fraction) of each potential protein complex to be detected.
+1. pdf file with fraction-profile plots (absolute or relative abundance of each protein vs. fraction) of each potential protein complex to be detected.
 Before the FDR analysis.
- 2- pdf with heatmaps of potential candidates from 1 (before the FDR analysis).
+2. pdf with heatmaps of potential candidates from 1 (before the FDR analysis).
- 3- pdf file with the detected protein complexes profiles with a controlled FDR (this is analogous to 1, but without protein complexes, excluded based on FDR evaluation).
+3. pdf file with the detected protein complexes profiles with a controlled FDR (this is analogous to 1, but without protein complexes, excluded based on FDR evaluation).
- 4- pdf with heatmaps of the detected protein complexes with a controlled FDR (this is analogous to 2, but without protein complexes excluded based on FDR evaluation).
+4. pdf with heatmaps of the detected protein complexes with a controlled FDR (this is analogous to 2, but without protein complexes excluded based on FDR evaluation).
- 5- txt file with numbers about general false positives.
+5. txt file with numbers about general false positives.
- 6- CVS file containing all protein complexes detected, hits of binary interactions inside the protein complexes, FDR detected by MonteCarloSimulation.
+6. CVS file containing all protein complexes detected, hits of binary interactions inside the protein complexes, FDR detected by MonteCarloSimulation.
    An example can be found here:

 ```{r pressure3, eval=FALSE, message=FALSE, include=FALSE}